ku21fan/COO-Comic-Onomatopoeia/README.md

 <br>

 ## Codes
+The source codes used in our paper are provided in each folder. <br>
 For text detection, we used ABCNetv2 and MTSv3. <br>
 For text recognition, we used TRBA. <br>
 For link prediction, we used M4C-COO (a variant of M4C) <br>